WebEngineering-FHNW/hs17-bewertete-uebung-aersamkull/docs/exercise/exercise.md

  - It looks good :)
  - There are 4 task types: masters, occurences, exceptions and simple tasks.
 That all that MS Exchange knows :)
 - I used yarn/npm to document all versions used in this project
+- Use of media queries to make it work on mobile devices

 ## Project grading